Tax Relief for the Elderly & Disabled

 The 2016 filing deadlines for applications and certifications are:

 - April 1, 2016, for all applicants who filed previously

 - September 1, 2016, for first-time personal property relief

 - December 31, 2016, for first-time real property relief

 When qualified real property is sold or title is transferred, the last qualifying owner dies, or the property ceases to be the primary residence, real property taxes are pro-rated based on the number of full months the property and owner continue to qualify.

-To qualify for Vehicle Personal Property Tax Relief and/or Personal Property Tax Relief, all of the following qualifications must be met.
+To qualify for Vehicle Personal Property Tax Relief and/or Real Property Tax Relief, all of the following qualifications must be met.
 If any qualification is not met, the applicant may be ineligible for tax relief.
-You may print out a chart detailing the qualifications below: The document requires the free Adobe Reader, which may be downloaded here
+You may print out a chart detailing the qualifications below: The document requires Adobe Reader, which may be downloaded here

-The information on this webpage is only a guide since individual circumstances vary widely.
+The information on this webpage is to assist persons who are potential applicants or wish to learn more about the Tax Relief for the Elderly and Disabled Program.
 Additional information and assistance is available during normal business hours.
 The office of the Commissioner of the Revenue will provide physical or sensory accommodations for you to utilize this program.